zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-stored-procedure.md

 ---
 permaid: 1000242
-Title: EF Core Stored Procedure - Learn How to Query a SP in LINQ
+Title: EF Core Stored Procedure - Learn How to Query a Stored Procedure in LINQ
 MetaDescription: Unlock the power of EF Core by using Stored Procedure in your queries to add more flexibility.
 Learn how to keep some logic in your database by querying a stored procedure instead of creating a complex LINQ query.
-LastMod: 2023-02-23
+LastMod: 2025-06-22
 tags: query stored-procedure sql
 ---

-# EF Core Stored Procedure: Discover How to Query a SP in LINQ
+# EF Core Stored Procedure: Discover How to Query a Stored Procedure in LINQ

 The Entity Framework allows you to use stored procedures to perform predefined logic on database tables.
 Raw SQL queries can be used to execute a stored procedure.